Kamilcuk/nomad-tools/README.md

           # You can use NOMAD_* variables here
           NOMAD_TOKEN: "1234567"
           NOMAD_ADDR: "http://127.0.0.1:4646"
-          # The default namesapce is set to "gitlabrunner"
+          # The default namespace is set to "gitlabrunner"
           NOMAD_NAMESPACE: "gitlabrunner"
       # Id of the runner from config.yaml file allows overriding the values for a specific runner.
       27898742: